 This tower-based network was deployed in late February 2020, just prior to the COVID-19 pandemic lockdown in the United States.
 The data reported here stops on 9 November 2021, but the network is still in operation.
-Using these tower observations alongside aircraft measurements, satellite observations, and model estimates, Lyon et al. (2021) found a correlation between decreasing oil prices and the CH4 emissions during the COVID-19 lockdown (March - April 2020), and hypothesized that under normal conditions, production exceeds the midstream capacity, resulting in more venting/flaring, and consequently higher methane emissions.
+Using these tower observations alongside aircraft measurements, satellite observations, and model estimates, Lyon et al. (2021) found a correlation between decreasing oil prices and the CH, emissions during the COVID 19 lockdown (March April 2020), and

-The primary purpose of this paper is to describe the high-accuracy mole fraction measurements of CH4 including the network and site characteristics (Section 2), instrumentation used for data collection (Section 3), as well as the associated calibration, processing, uncertainties, and data coverage (Section 3).
-We also describe opportunistic measurements of CO_2 , hydrogen sulfide (H2S), and methane isotope ratio ($\delta^{13}CH_4$) which are of interest but are not the focus of this network.
-Section 4 presents summary data for all gases (CH4, CO2, H2S, and $\delta^{13}CH_4$) to date, and an example analysis of each gas.
-The example analyses include diurnal cycles and enhancements for CH4, CO2, and H2S, and the determination of source isotopic signature using $\delta^{13}CH_4$ and CH4 measurements.
+- correlation between decreasing oil prices and the CH4 emissions during the COVID-19 lockdown (March April 2020), and hypothesized that under normal conditions, production exceeds the midstream capacity, resulting in more venting/flaring, and consequently higher methane emissions. - 90 The primary purpose of this paper is to describe the high-accuracy mole fraction measurements of CH4 including the network and site characteristics (Section 2), instrumentation used for data collection (Section 3), as well as the associated calibration, processing, uncertainties, and data coverage (Section 3).
+We also describe opportunistic measurements of CO2, hydrogen sulfide (H2S), and methane isotope ratio (δ^{13} CH4) which are of interest but are not the focus of this network.
+Section 4 presents summary data for all gases (CH4, CO2, H2S, and δ^{13} CH4) to date, and an example analysis of each gas. - 95 The example analyses include diurnal cycles and enhancements for CH_4 , CO_2 , and H_2S , and the determination of source isotopic signature using $\delta^{13}CH_4$ and CH_4 measurements.
 We have included brief methods for these analyses in each subsection, rather than a separate section for methods.